codebanditssss/x-followers-monitor/README.md

   - Your cookies might be expired
   - Update your cookies data
   - Make sure all required cookies are included
-- If the script stops prematurely:
+- If the script stops prematurely or collects no followers:
+  - X (Twitter) may have changed their frontend.
+Update the selector in `main.py` (see `CELL_SELECTOR`).
   - Check your internet connection
   - Verify your X account is not rate limited
   - Try running the script again after a few minutes